 Why Grateful Patient Fundraising Works

 Grateful patient fundraising works because it builds on moments of deep emotional connection.
-Patients who have had positive, life-altering care experiences are uniquely motivated to give back to the organizations that supported them through challenging times.
+Patients who have had positive, and occasionally negative, life-altering care experiences are uniquely motivated to give back to the organizations that supported them through challenging times or can help advance care for future patients.

 Research illustrates the effectiveness of grateful patient programs.
 A 2023 benchmark by Digital Health Strategies found that: